aksommerville/iggle/README.md

 - - [x] Music.
 - - [x] Sound effects.
 - - [x] Title banner has got to go.
 Try something hand-drawn.
-- - [ ] Itch page.
+- - [x] Itch page.
 - - [x] Have an arguably complete game by EOD.
 I don't want to do a lot during the week.
-- - [ ] Submit to jam?
+- - [x] Submit to jam?
 We can keep revising once submitted, I believe.
 - - [x] Swap maps 5 and 6; 5 is more difficult.
-- - [ ] Ending is kind of abrupt.
+- - [x] Ending is kind of abrupt.
 - - - [x] Something more "You Win!" than "Game Over", make it positive.
-- - - [ ] Can we style the last map to make it feel more like a finale?
+- - - [x] Can we style the last map to make it feel more like a finale? ...the new Level 7 is really tricky, I think that's good enough.
 - Mon 2025-03-03
 - Tue 2025-03-04
 - Wed 2025-03-05